grahamneville/octsdb/README.md

 git clone https://github.com/grahamneville/octsdb.git
 ```

 If you wish to run octsdb-arista directly on the swtich you will have to manually scp the files over to the switch.
+For my vEOS image it was best to store the files within /persist/local/ so the files remain after boot.

 ```
-scp gneville@192.168.1.1:/home/gneville/octsdb-arista octsdb-arista
+scp gneville@192.168.1.1:/home/gneville/octsdb-arista /persist/local/octsdb-arista
-scp gneville@192.168.1.1:/home/gneville/sample.json sample.json
+scp gneville@192.168.1.1:/home/gneville/sample.json /persist/local/sample.json
 ```